Top quark production through flavor violating neutral currents within the 2HDM type-III: Conclusions

 \section{Conclusions}

-In this paper we discussed the possibility to observe effects of FCNC through flavor violating neutral Higgs boson accompanied by either same sign top pair production for pp collisions, or single top production at lepton-proton colliders.
+Rare top processes could be a key analysis to establish the model structure of beyond the Standard Model physics in terms of the yukawa structure of the Higgs couplings and degrees of freedom which allow for flavor violating.
+In this paper we discussed the possibility to observe effects of FCNC through flavor violating neutral Higgs boson accompanied by either same sign top pair production for $pp$ collisions, or single top production at lepton-proton colliders.

 While we found that cross-sections are small, $\sigma (f q \to f' t)\lesssim \mathcal{O}(10^{-1})pb$, and its observation would be challenging.
 On the other hand, also means that the consideration of BSM FV couplings in the Higgs sector at tree level could not be ruled out from current experiments, a need for future colliders lepton-proton results that would be more decisive.
 We performed the complete analytical calculation for exotic flavor violation process in a 2HDM in proton-proton and lepton-proton collisions at LO.
 In general, FCNC interactions, where neutral Higgs boson and top quark are involved, are an excellent source to seek beyond Standard Model signals.
 The analytic structure for each of these processes were generated through the corresponding sub-processes $lq\to l't$ and $qq\to tt$, with $q=u,c$.
 Considering that top quark does not contribute to the sea quark, due to its heavy mass, we use PDFs based in a five light quark scheme.
 In addition, according to \cite{4} those kind of processes have not been fully reviewed so far, then, continuing the exploration for different scenarios would be relevant to establish BSM possibilities.
 In order to search for clean signals of new physics, which would directly confirm or discard this FV process through Higgs neutral currents, we determined a specific non-SM analogous tree level process through t-channel in Deep Inelastic Scattering that could be tested at current and future colliders.

 For the analysis of the FV process, we first proceed calculating same sign pair top production at a proton-proton collider, $p+p\to t+t+X$ which establish a first parameter restriction from LHC, given by both 7TeV and 14TeV LHC data for 2HDM parameter space.
 We got a restriction for 2HDM parameters, $\tan\beta \gtrapprox 5\times 10^{-2}$ with $\beta-\alpha \lesssim \pi/3$.
 We found that the upper limit is very loose as allows even the FV coupling parameter to be up to $\tilde{\chi}_{ij} \sim \mathcal{O}(10)$.
 Then, we focus on single top production processes, for electron-proton collider $l+p\to l'+t+X$ and use the bound given by HERA, although its energy reach is low.
 The future EIC collider will not have enough energy to produce a top quark as it would have variable center of mass energies from $\sim 20 \to \sim 100$ GeV, up gradable to $\sim 140$ GeV, \cite{Accardi:2012qut,AbdulKhalek:2021gbh}.